Muhammad-Qassim/MERN-Library-Manager/README.md

 Once the application is running, you can use the following steps to interact with the system:

 1. **Viewing Available Books**:
-- Automatically list  list of all available books in the system.
+- Automatically list all available books in the system.

 2. **Viewing Checked-Out Books**:
-- Automatically list of all books that are currently checked out.
+- Automatically list all books that are currently checked out.

 3. **Searching for a Book by Title**:
 - Use the search bar provided to search for a book by its title.